+When you come to the Animal Eye Center, your pet will be examined by Dr. Beth Gibbins who is a board-certified diplomate of the American College of Veterinary Ophthalmologists (ACVO).
 Within the recent past, new knowledge, instrumentation and techniques in veterinary medicine have made it possible for specialist to receive advanced training in particular fields.
-Specialists are now available to work with your referring veterinarian to help provide optimal patient care.
+Specialists are now available to work with your referring veterinarian to help provide the highest level of patient care.
 There are numerous specialty groups or boards recognized by the American Veterinary Medical Association (AVMA).
 Membership is gained after successfully completing a residency program and completion of written, oral and practical examinations.
 There are currently less than 600 diplomates in the ACVO.